znsio/specmatic-documentation/documentation/contract_tests.md

 java -jar specmatic.jar examples employees.yaml
 ```

-In the above case, sample files will be written into the directory named `employees_data`.
+In the above case, sample files will be written into the directory named `employees_examples`.

 ### Sample Project